proa-data/proa-tools-records/README.md

 ## Usage

-Everything are AngularJS directives as a attributes:
+There are AngularJS directives as attributes and one simple HTML attr.:

 ### Pagination

+It can be disabled and restored (enabled) clicking a certain button.

-Both directives are required to paginate.
+Both directives are required to paginate:

 #### `ptList`